Taking your Premature Baby Home

-Breastfeeding – a rich source to essential nutrients
+Breastfeeding – a rich source of essential nutrients

-*Challenge: Premmies sleep a lot; getting them to stay awake long enough might make a substantial feed more difficult.
+*Challenge: Premature babies sleep a lot; getting them to stay awake long enough might make a substantial feed more difficult.

 Dressing during the early days

-Babies born before their due date are significantly smaller than full-term babies.
-This is where a customised wardrobe will be a beneficial addition to your little fashionista’s development.
+Premature babies are significantly smaller than full-term babies.
+This is where a customized wardrobe will be a beneficial addition to your little fashionista’s development.
 It’s true their smaller bodies make finding clothes for them seemingly difficult.
 However, there are several online shops which provide quality clothing with your baby in mind.
 Dress them in clothes which are gentle against their skin, comfortable and easy to get on as well as off.

 Learn Basic First Aid